lakshya076/Galaxy-Collision-Simulator/README.md

 ### 7. GPU CUDA Architecture
 * **Structure of Arrays (SoA):** Before launching the physics kernels, the `Star` array (AoS) is transposed into separate parallel arrays (`d_x`, `d_y`, `d_z`, etc.) in VRAM.
 This guarantees perfectly coalesced memory access across 32-thread warps.
 * **Non-Recursive Octree Traversal:** The GPU traverses the Barnes-Hut octree using a highly optimized iterative stack stored locally per-thread.
 This avoids recursive function calls which would otherwise cause massive local memory allocation and slow down the GPU.
+* **Active Node Masking:** To prevent the GPU from wasting cycles evaluating empty regions of space, the CPU tree builder populates an 8-bit `active_mask` in each `OctreeNode`.
+The GPU checks this bitmask and only pushes populated children onto its traversal stack.
 * **Zero-Copy VBO Interop:** In Live mode, CUDA registers and maps the OpenGL Vertex Buffer Objects (VBOs) directly.
 The calculated physics positions are written straight into the graphics memory buffer.
 This eliminates the need to transfer the positions back to the CPU over the PCIe bus to render them, massively improving framerates.

 ---